 Cameron Patrick was born in Brisbane in 1965 and began his music studies with violin teacher Elizabeth Morgan at the age of ten while a student at the Anglican Church Grammar School.
 Cameron played violin with both the Queensland and Australian Youth Orchestras before following Elizabeth to the University of Queensland, where he also pursued composition and did extensive thesis work in film scoring.
 He graduated from UQ in 1986 with a Bachelor of Music in Violin Performance and a University Medal for outstanding academic distinction, a prize awarded to the top one percent of the year’s graduates.
 He played violin with the Queensland Symphony, Queensland Theatre and Queensland Pops Orchestras, as well as being founding leader of the Camerata of St. John’s Chamber Orchestra and the Patrick String Quartet.
 Cameron was soon recognized for his growing contributions to the cultural life of Brisbane as inaugural winner of the Arts Award section of the Young Achievers Awards 1987, as well as being named one of the Queensland Youth Achiever Award winners as part of the 1987 Queensland Day celebrations.
-After writing music for Brisbane’s World Expo ’88, Cameron moved to the United States where he entered the University of Southern California to further his studies in film scoring.
+After writing music for Brisbane’s World Expo ’88, he moved to the United States where he entered the University of Southern California to further his studies in film scoring.

 His numerous credits as a composer include a concert commission for wind ensemble and choir from the Anglican Church Grammar School to honor the Anzac Day Centenary in April, 2015; a concert commission, Lines of the Southern Cross for strings & percussion, from the Los Angeles Chamber Orchestra, who premiered the piece in September, 2014 in Los Angeles; a concert commission from the Camerata of St. John’s Chamber Orchestra, Impressions of Erin, which they premiered in Brisbane at the Queensland Conservatorium Theatre in December, 2012; a solo viola work, Musings, premiered in Los Angeles in 2008; the score for Damaged Goods, a short film that made up part of the Australian anthology film The Turning in 2013; working on four seasons of The Sylvester & Tweety Mysteries for Warner Bros.
 Television Animation; and scoring legendary director Chuck Jones’ six last animated shorts, four of which were released theatrically by Warner Bros.